Mcharlsto/ldshack2/docs/plan.md

 * Time limit 90 secs
 * Puzzle in brick wall
 * Input letter - correct answer C
+* Wall game opens a tunnel that goes from 3 to 2

 ### [] 2:
 *